 This comforting, hearty Tomato Bisque soup recipe is full of nutrition and rich flavor.
-It will win over kids and adults alike, especially with a grilled cheese on the side for dipping.
+I’ve made (and frozen) this soup for my own family well over 100 times over the years!
+I can assure you it will win over kids and adults alike, especially with homemade croutons on top and a grilled cheese on the side for dipping.

 About This Recipe

 Anyone a big fan of Panera’s Creamy Tomato Soup?
 My family and friends tell me this recipe is better.

 That’s a bold claim, I know.
 It began with this recipe from Food & Wine.
 But, then I added a few healthier spins to it–ones that did not sacrifice taste in any way I assure you.